ggerhardt/OpenAPI-SQM/README.md

  - Enable individual identification of sensitive fields that should never be persisted - Redact
  - Performance - automate load test.
  - Performance - evaluate the use of Redis for queue management.
- - Performance - prioritized workers by apis/schemas.
+ - Performance - specialize workers by apis/schemas (less memory).
  - Create parameter to limit when a compiled schema (ajv) can be freed after a while.
  - Enable the check of header schemas.
  - syncronous option (?)